 The Baltimore Orioles‘ deal for lefty starter Trevor Rogers was met with pessimism from the fanbase.
-He didn’t help his case in his debut, a 10-3 loss to the Cleveland Guardians.
+He didn’t help his case in his August 1 debut, a 10-3 loss to the Cleveland Guardians.

 Rogers pitched just 4.1 innings in the series opener.
 He allowed 5 runs on 6 hits and threw 3 strikeouts.
 After joining the team just hours prior to first pitch, Rogers called the day a whirlwind.

 “It was definitely a whirlwind today, something that I really haven’t been through before,” Rogers told reporters on August 1.
 “I’m not going to sit here and make excuses.
-Still got to execute the game plan, and really didn’t give my team a chance today.”
+Still got to execute the game plan, and [I] really didn’t give my team a chance today.”

-“I think just finally being comfortable and really just being comfortable with my pitches, knowing where to go,” Rogers continued.
+“I think just finally being comfortable and really just being comfortable with my pitches, knowing where to go,” Rogers said.
 “I was just really throwing the ball well and actually making pitches.
 So I was just fortunate to get this one out of the way and get my feet underneath me and go out and compete next time out.”

-Brandon Hyde On Rogers: ‘He’s Acclimating’
+Brandon Hyde on Trevor Rogers: ‘He’s Acclimating’

-Orioles’ skipper Brandon Hyde chalked up Rogers tough debut to just that — settling in on a new team.
+Orioles skipper Brandon Hyde chalked up Rogers’ tough debut to just that — settling in on a new team.

 “He’s acclimating to the club,” Hyde told reporters postgame on August 1.
 “I’m sure he was really excited to get out there.
 And we put a run up there in the first and he gave it back in the bottom of the first.”

 In order to avoid the same fate in this four-game series, the Orioles pitching staff will need to improve upon Rogers’ outing.
-Dean Kremer, Zach Eflin, and Grayson Rodriguez will take the mound over the final three games.
+Dean Kremer, Zach Eflin and Grayson Rodriguez will take the mound over the final three games.

-Connor Norby Tabbed Best Prospect Dealt At Trade Deadline
+Connor Norby Tabbed Best Prospect Dealt at Trade Deadline

 Joel Reuter of Bleacher Report ranked him as the top prospect traded at the deadline.